Houston Business Litigation Lawyers

 Not everything in business goes as planned.
 That’s especially true when it comes to the complex and often high stakes relationships and transactions businesses enter into with other parties that have the potential to harm their interests.
 Fortunately, the civil justice system is designed to handle these private matters by allowing businesses that suffer losses as a result of civil wrongs, known as “torts,” to seek accountability and legal remedy.

-At Hendershot, Cannon & Hisey, P.C., our Texas trial attorneys represent wronged businesses that wish to pursue legal action for all types of business torts, as well as businesses which must defend themselves against claims and liability.
+At Hendershot, Cowart & Hisey, P.C., our Texas trial attorneys represent wronged businesses that wish to pursue legal action for all types of business torts, as well as businesses which must defend themselves against claims and liability.
 To our peers and our opponents, we have earned a reputation as proven professionals who fight intelligently and aggressively on behalf of clients, and who are equipped with the breadth of experience and resources to pursue positive resolutions in a range of matters.

 What Are Business Torts?